pghvlaans/sbotools/man/sboupgrade.1.md

 install any non-installed dependencies in the build queue, taking the hints in [sbotools.hints(5)](sbotools.hints.5.md) into account.
 The script exits with an error message if circular dependencies are detected.

+**sboupgrade** attempts to download the sources from the *DOWNLOAD* or *DOWNLOAD_x86_64* variables in the *info* file.
+If either the download or the md5sum check fails, a new download is attempted from
+<ftp://slackware.uk/sbosrcarch/> as a fallback measure.
+To verify
+sources for the queue and download if needed, use **\--get-only**.
+Manually-downloaded source files (such as those requiring a license agreement) can be placed in *SBO_HOME/manual_downloads* prior to running **sboupgrade**. **SBO_HOME/distfiles** can serve as a mountpoint, but please ensure that no partitions are mounted in its subdirectories.

 *SlackBuild* and *README* files are parsed for **groupadd(1)** and **useradd(1)** commands, and **sboupgrade** offers to run them prior to